 Stainless Steel vs. Other Materials

-You should choose stainless steel for npt pipe fittings when you need maximum durability and corrosion resistance.
+You should choose stainless steel for npt pipe fittings when you need durability and corrosion resistance, and when the media is compatible.

 Durability and Corrosion Resistance